25 Most Beautiful Places in New Zealand Not to Miss

 Hiking towards Mt Aspiring next to the Matukituki River

-Mount Aspiring National Park is one of my favourite New Zealand destinations for hiking.
+Mount Aspiring National Park is one of my favourite hiking destinations in New Zealand.

 While the extensive park includes remote wilderness and high mountains, there are also easy walks in river valleys where you can enjoy the alpine scenery.